NoahZuo/noahzuo.github.io/source/_posts/how-to-get-refpose-bone-position-in-component-space-in-ue4.md

 ## How to Get the Bone Position of the Current Pose?

-We can use `USkeletalMeshComponent::GetPreviousComponentTransformsArray()` to get current bone position in component space.
+We can use `USkeletalMeshComponent::GetComponentSpaceTransforms()` to get current bone position in component space.